- Chlamydia is spread through unprotected sex.

 How is chlamydia diagnosed?

 Your health care provider can diagnose chlamydia by testing samples from the urine, vagina, or cervix.
 You may be asked to collect a urine sample in a cup or a sample from your vagina with a small swab.
 Your health care provider can also collect a sample from the vagina or cervix by doing a pelvic exam.
 It’s important to get a test in order to tell if you have gonorrhea or chlamydia.
 They have very similar symptoms, but each infection needs a different treatment.
-If the test comes back positive for chlamydia (for either you or your partner(s) you may need to have further tests done to check for other possible infections.
+If you or your partner(s) has a positive chlamydia test, you may need to have further testing to check for other possible infections.

 Is there a cure for chlamydia?

 Yes.
 Chlamydia is easy to treat and cure, but remember that just because you’ve had it once doesn’t mean you can’t get infected again.
 It’s important that you get treated early so that more serious health problems don’t occur.
 Both sexual partners must get treated at the same time so you don’t re-infect each other.
-Your health care provider will will either give you a single dose of medicine (azithromycin) to take in the office before you leave or a prescription to fill (doxycycline) that you will need to take 2 times a day, for 7 days.
+Your health care provider will either give you a single dose of medicine (azithromycin) to take in the office before you leave or a prescription to fill (doxycycline) that you will need to take 2 times a day, for 7 days.
 Your health care provider will decide which medicine is right for you.
 Remember to take ALL of the medicine as prescribed, even if the symptoms go away.
 This is because the infection can still be in your body.
+In some cases, like pregnancy or history of multiple infections, your health care provider may decide to repeat a chlamydia test after treatment to make sure the infection is gone.

 Is chlamydia dangerous?

 If chlamydia is not treated, it can cause serious health problems.
-It can cause pain in the lower part of your abdomen (belly).
 The infection usually begins on the cervix, but if it’s not treated, it can spread to the fallopian tubes and/or ovaries and cause pelvic inflammatory disease (PID).
-30% of untreated chlamydia turns into PID.
-PID can lead to problems with getting pregnant or ectopic or tubal pregnancy (pregnancy in the fallopian tubes).
-According to the CDC, 10-15% of women who have untreated chlamydia will have symptoms of pelvic inflammatory disease (PID).
+PID causes pain in the lower part of your abdomen (belly) and can lead to problems with getting pregnant or with ectopic or tubal pregnancy (pregnancy in the fallopian tubes), upper belly pain (liver inflammation or “Fitz-Hugh-Curtis Syndrome) and chronic pelvic pain.
+The risk of these complications increases with multiple infections.
+According to the Centers for Disease Control and Prevention (CDC), 10-15% of women who have untreated chlamydia will have symptoms of pelvic inflammatory disease (PID).
+If pregnant, chlamydia increases the risk of pre-term (early) delivery and infections in the eyes (conjunctivitis) or lungs (pneumonia) of the baby.

 How can I prevent spreading chlamydia?

-If you think you have chlamydia, the first thing you should do is stop having sexual intercourse and get tested and treated.
-Ask your health care provider if you can get a prescription for your partner (this is called expedited partner therapy or EPT), or find out if your partner can be seen by your health care provider or theirs to get treated.
+If you think you have chlamydia, the first thing you need to do is stop having sexual intercourse until you get tested and treated.
+Ask your health care provider if you can get a prescription for your partner (this is called expedited partner therapy, or EPT), or find out if your partner can be seen by a health care provider to get treated.
 You’ll need to let all current and past sexual partners know that you have chlamydia (anyone that you have had vaginal, anal or oral sex with in the past 60 days – or the most recent sexual partners).
 You may find this hard to do, but it’s very important so that those infected can get treated before more serious health problems occur.

 You can do this in a couple of different ways: